MischaU8/yumyum/modelling/create-new-geometry-equidistant-from-existing-components_k7UUIrCYyG4.md

 Uploaded: 2023-05-17

-yum yum Floyd here with a quick tip for working with temporary guides and plasticity to create new geometry equidistant from existing components simply hover the cursor over an edge or point
+yum yum Floyd here with a quick tip for working with temporary guides in Plasticity to create new geometry equidistant from existing components simply hover the cursor over an edge or point